dhh1128/kila/numbers.md

 8 | *ok*
 9 | *nuv*

-The sequence of digits in the number 24 is the digit 2 followed by the digit 4 &mdash; so the number word for 24 in kila is *tokq* (the word for *two* followed by the word for *four*).
+The sequence of digits in the number 24 is the digit 2 followed by the digit 4 &mdash; so the number word for 24 in kila is *tokq* (the word for 'two' followed by the word for 'four').
 Similarly, the word for 100 in kila is *unzozo*.

 Numbers are virtually always written with actual digits in kila text.
 However, they can be spelled as words, and whichever form they take, they are pronounced the same way. *100* and *unzozo* sound the same when read aloud.